jaythebusinessgoose/JumpLunky/README.md

 Can you beat them all?
 Can you collect all of the golden idols?
 <br/>
 ## Version History

+### Version 2.0:

+Fixed an issue where a certain mount wasn't being killed properly and causing weird glitches.

+Changed rendering of certain objects to be more visible and use the correct texture.

+Fixed bug where unwanted enemies and mounts would sometimes spawn in the ice caves ice.

+Slightly changed the base camp layout of the shortcuts so it is more obvious the correct order of levels.

+Added a trap to the temple to reduce distractions.

+Modified journal button while in level to show stats instead.

+Added a HUD to the telescope that shows the directions it can be moved.

+Added a line of dialog to the sunken city.

+The script can now be disabled and the game will be played mostly normally.
+However, while disabled the base camp and some textures will still be modified so it is preferrable to launch the game without the Mod selected instead of disabling it.

 ### Version 1.5: